A Brief History

 - species that are vulnerable because their populations are concentrated in one general habitat type

 - species that are vulnerable because they congregate together for breeding, feeding, or migration

 These criteria are applied hierarchically and defined at different levels.
 An IBA might, therefore, be important at the global level, at a continental or regional level (the U.S., Mexico, and Canada), at the national level, or at the state level.
 A site at any one of these levels is a valid component of the IBA program.
 State-level criteria have been developed for Wisconsin.

 To learn more about the IBA program at the national and international levels, please visit these links:

 The IBA Program in Wisconsin

-Here in Wisconsin, the IBA Program has been implemented as part of the Wisconsin Bird Conservation Initiative (WBCI).
+Here in Wisconsin, the IBA Program has been implemented as part of the Wisconsin Bird Conservation Partnership (formerly the Wisconsin Bird Conservation Initiative).
 The program was launched in 2004 and the first phase, the nomination phase, was largely completed by 2007.
 Over 100 site nominations were received and evaluated by a Technical Committee of bird and habitat experts.
 Eighty-six sites were approved and described in the 2007 publication Important Bird Areas of Wisconsin.
-Since then, 2 additional sites have been approved, bringing our IBA total in Wisconsin to 88.
+Since then, additional sites have been approved, bringing our IBA total in Wisconsin to 93.
 Many of these sites have been celebrated with formal dedication ceremonies.